 If a woman is not treated for Rh sensitization, the Rh antibodies she developed, either during her first pregnancy, or even during an ectopic pregnancy, miscarriage or induced abortion, could attack her fetus’ blood and destroy its red blood cells, causing a serious condition called hemolytic anemia.

 If you are Rh negative, we will conduct an antibody screen at 28 weeks

-If we discover that your blood lacks the Rh factor and you are Rh negative, our Grapevine and Alliance obgyns will schedule an antibody screen at 28 weeks.
+If we discover that your blood lacks the Rh factor and you are Rh negative, our Grapevine and Fort Worth ObGyns will schedule an antibody screen at 28 weeks.
 This test indicates whether or not you are Rh sensitized.
 To prevent Rh sensitization, we will give you an injection of Rh immunoglobulin, made from screened, donated blood.
 This injection is given to non-Rh sensitized women to target existing Rh positive cells already in the blood stream and to prevent the production of Rh antibodies.
 This protection is why it’s so important for women to know whether or not they have the Rh factor.

 The injection is also given within 72 hours after you give birth to an Rh-positive infant, as well as after an ectopic pregnancy, induced abortion or miscarriage.
 It also may be given after chorionic villus sampling or amniocentesis because blood from the placenta may come in contact with the mother’s blood at these times, too.